yhoogstrate/segmentation-fold/README.md

 # CONTRIBUTING #

 We encourage users, researchers and programmers to contribute to this free and open source project.
-This can be achieved by reporting bugs and commiting code to this github repository.
-To streamline and archive communication in an univocal way, we also encourge you to only use this channel for contribution.
+This can be achieved by reporting bugs and commiting code to the github repository https://github.com/yhoogstrate/segmentation-fold.
+To streamline and archive communication in an univocal way, we encourge contributors to only use this channel, github, to contribute to segmentation-fold.

-If any developer wants to contribute to segmentation-fold, please use the following documentation standard: http://www.stack.nl/~dimitri/doxygen/index.html
+If any developer wants to contribute to segmentation-fold, please make use the following documentation standard: http://www.stack.nl/~dimitri/doxygen/index.html

 All source-code is formatted using Asteric Style: http://astyle.sourceforge.net/ The corresponding configuration file is available under 'share/.astylerc'.
 If you want to contribute to the code you should have it installed to 'beautify' the code, by simply running:

 	make tidy

-Cmake will make use of the correct syntax file and beautify all c++ and hpp files in src/, include/ and test/.
+Cmake will make use of the correct syntax file and beautify all C++ and hpp files in src/, include/ and test/.